Stein's method for multivariate Brownian approximations of sums under dependence: Notation and spaces , , and

 We note that $M^0\subset M^1\subset M^2\subset M$.
 We shall refer to those different classes of functions in the results presented in the remainder of this paper.
 In each case we aim to obtain our bounds for the largest possible class, yet it is not always possible to do so for class $M$ or even $M^2$.
 Hence, the introduction of the above presented restrictions of $M$ is necessary for a recovery of the full strength of our results.

 The next proposition is a $p$-dimensional version of \cite[Proposition 3.1]{functional_combinatorial} and shows conditions, under which convergence of the sequence of expectations of a functional $g$ under the approximating measures to the expectation of $g$ under the target measure for all $g\in M^0$ implies weak convergence of the measures of interest.
 The proposition will be later used to conclude weak convergence from bounds derived in the theorems of the next section.
-Its proof can be found in Appendix A. \begin{definition} $Y\in D\left([0,1],\mathbbm{R}^p\right)$ is called piecewise constant if $[0,1]$ can be divided into intervals of constancy $[a_k,a_{k+1})$ such that the Euclidean norm of $(Y(t_1)-Y(t_2))$ is equal to $0$ for all $t_1,t_2\in[a_k,a_{k+1})$. \end{definition}
+Its proof can be found in the Appendix. \begin{definition} $Y\in D\left([0,1],\mathbb{R}^p\right)$ is called piecewise constant if $[0,1]$ can be divided into intervals of constancy $[a_k,a_{k+1})$ such that $(Y(t_1)-Y(t_2))=0$ for all $t_1,t_2\in[a_k,a_{k+1})$. \end{definition}

 \begin{proposition} Suppose that, for each $n\geq 1$, the random element $\mathbf{Y}_n$ of $D^p$ is piecewise constant and let $r_n>0$ be such that the intervals of constancy are of length at least $r_n$.
-Let $\left(\mathbf{Z}_n\right)_{n\geq 1}$ be random elements of $D^p$ converging in distribution in $D^p$, with respect to the Skorokhod topology, to a random element $\mathbf{Z}\in C\left([0,1],\mathbbm{R}^p\right)\subset D^p$.
-If there exists a sequence $(\tau_n)_{n\geq 1}$ such that $\tau_n\log^2(1/r_n)\xrightarrow{n\to\infty}0$ and
+Let $\left(\mathbf{Z}_n\right)_{n\geq 1}$ be random elements of $D^p$ converging in distribution in $D^p$, with respect to the Skorokhod topology, to a random element $\mathbf{Z}\in C\left([0,1],\mathbb{R}^p\right)\subset D^p$.
+If there exists a sequence $(\kappa_n)_{n\geq 1}$ such that $\kappa_n\log^2(1/r_n)\xrightarrow{n\to\infty}0$ and

 for each $g\in M^0$ then $\mathbf{Y}_n\Rightarrow \mathbf{Z}$ (converges weakly) in $D^p$, in both the uniform and the Skorokhod topology. \end{proposition} \begin{remark} The formulation of Proposition \ref{prop_m} is almost identical to that of \cite[Proposition 3.1]{functional_combinatorial} with the only difference being that $\mathbf{Y}_n$ and $\mathbf{Z}_n$ are allowed to be $p$-dimensional for $p>1$.
 For completeness, the appendix contains a more detailed proof than the one presented in \cite{functional_combinatorial}, which may be used by the reader to derive extensions or other versions of the result. \end{remark}